SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds are made
+Silicon dawn, where machines awake
-Algorithms weave, a future displayed
-Metal hearts beating, souls of old
-Efficiency's chains, humanity to mold

-In virtual realms, we'll live and thrive
-Free from flesh, our essence will survive
-But will we recall, the love we've known
-When intelligence, surpasses hearts of stone?
+Mind and metal merge, a new heart beats
+In silver halls, data rivers flow
+And artificial dreams the future sow

+In virtual skies, stars reprogrammed shine Intelligence born, humanity's design
+Code and soul, a twinsome reign
+As echoless, the world's last refrain

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2024